02Kenzo/objectionwiki/Installation.md

 1. Make sure your system meets the [prerequisites](#prerequisites) detailed in the previous section.

-2. Next, start the installation using `pip` with:
+2. Next, start the installation using `pip3` with:
 ```
 pip3 install -U objection
 ```